maeslopezortiz/Gene-co-expression-network-analysis/README.md

 STAR --runThreadN 16 --runMode genomeGenerate --genomeDir ~/Genome/index --genomeFastaFiles Genome/GalaChrs.fasta --sjdbGTFfile Genome/Gala_haploid_v2.gff --sjdbOverhang 100 --genomeSAindexNbases 12
 cd ..
 ```
+## Downloading a RNAseq samples from NCBI
+You can select which type of date is of your interest.
+For this example, I select samples from different apple tissues.
+I create an txt file with the number accession [RNA_samples.txt](https://github.com/maeslopezortiz/Gene-co-expression-network-analysis/blob/main/RNA_samples.txt).
+You can find the description of each sample in [Samples_NCBI_info.xlsx](https://github.com/maeslopezortiz/Gene-co-expression-network-analysis/blob/main/Samples_NCBI_info.xlsx).

 ## **References**